mainmatter/mainmatter.com/_posts/2020-06-17-on-planning-software-projects.md

 Basecamp explain the idea in more detail in their bestselling book [_"Rework"_](https://basecamp.com/books/rework).
-The quote is both great and widely mis-understood.
-What it means is that anything beyond a pretty small scope is inherently not planable and any plan anyone makes up for it, is essentially nothing more than a guess.
+The quote is both great and widely misunderstood.
+What it means is that anything beyond a pretty small scope is inherently not plannable and any plan anyone makes up for it, is essentially nothing more than a guess.
 As explained above that is very much true at the macro level where scope and complexity are way too big for anyone to be able to fully grasp.
-What the quote does not mean however, is that you can never preparation and pre–assessment of work when the scope is limited – which is the fact on the micro level of an iteration.
+What the quote does not mean however, is that you can never prepare and pre–assess any work when the scope is limited – which is the fact on the micro level of an iteration.

-Yet, many project teams use _"planning is guessing"_ as an excuse to refuse to doing any thorough up-front analysis or preparation of tasks at all.
+Yet, many project teams use _"planning is guessing"_ as an excuse to refuse doing any thorough up-front analysis or preparation of tasks at all.
 Even if teams spend time on preparing work before starting it, that preparation is often superficial and does not go deep enough, leaving a lot of uncertainty and risk